iamamodbotbrain/iamamodbotbrain/README.md

 green represents special functions for personal traits of online assortment. this opens -[from audio]- seed conceptual abstractives. this line funnels distinct and interactive data points for a comprehensive insight page, which notes areas of influence in addition to unthought of data terrains.
+[audio] from [headphones] unheard from outside myself when in personal listening mode.